-The Department of Germanic Languages & Literatures at the University of Toronto is currently soliciting applications to our Graduate Program in German Literature, Culture, and Theory.
-Research areas pursued by our faculty span the Medieval era to the 21st-century, with several professors cross-appointed to such units as the Cinema Studies Institute, the Centre for Comparative Literature, the Centre for Diaspora and Transnational Studies, the Centre for Medieval Studies, and the Philosophy Department.
-It is also possible to pursue a concentration in Yiddish studies or an interdisciplinary graduate degree in collaboration with the Book History and Print Culture Program, the Centre for Transnational and Diaspora Studies, the Center for Jewish Studies, or the Women & Gender Studies Institute.
+The Department of Germanic Languages & Literatures at the University of Toronto is currently soliciting applications to our Graduate Program in German and Yiddish Literature, Culture, and Theory.
+Research areas pursued by our faculty span the medieval era to the 21st-century, with several professors cross-appointed to such units as the Cinema Studies Institute, the Centre for Comparative Literature, the Centre for Diaspora and Transnational Studies, the Centre for Medieval Studies, and the Philosophy Department.
+Our program also offers exciting possibilities to pursue an interdisciplinary graduate degree in collaboration with the Book History and Print Culture Program, the Centre for Transnational and Diaspora Studies, the Anne Tanenbaum Center for Jewish Studies, or the Women & Gender Studies Institute.

 In addition to the core faculty listed below, our associate faculty also hail from disciplines including Art, Drama, History, Music, Religion, and Slavic Languages & Literatures… Read more

 Angelica Fenner: Film Theory and History, Feminist and Queer Theory, Affect, Autobiography, Critical Race Theory, Globalization, Migration, and Postcolonial Studies.